 Tech Startup: Market Discovery

-Description: The first three years of a technology start-up are the most critical; when the company's DNA or trajectory is set.
-Too few entrepreneurs appreciate this fact and, as a result, many start without the essential skills talents and capabilities needed to set the company on a successful path.
-Some of these entrepreneurial skills can only be learned through starting and growing a business while others can be learned.
-This course attempts to bridge the challenging gap between learning and doing entrepreneurship.
-We introduce you to an essential skill of market discovery or learning to create, develop and evaluate your concept of your business.
+The first three years of a technology start-up are the most critical; when the company's DNA or trajectory is set.
+Too few entrepreneurs appreciate this fact and, as a result, many start without the essential skills talents, and capabilities needed to set the company on a successful path.
+Some entrepreneurial skills can only be learned through starting and growing a business while others can be learned.
+This course attempts to bridge the challenging gap between learning and entrepreneurship.
+We introduce you to an essential skill of market discovery or learning to create, develop and evaluate the concept of your business.
 Is my idea a real innovation?
 Is it also a business or a product or neither?
 How do I know how big the market is for my product?
 What are the technology market and competitive risks in my idea and how do I assess them?
 Can I compete?
 Can I sell it?
 How?
 When?
 Where?
-Students will have the opportunity to apply their newfound practical skills gathered in part from lectures from experienced entrepreneurs and investors to case studies role-playing and solving actual problems of local tech businesses.
+Students will have the opportunity to apply their newfound practical skills gathered partly from lectures from experienced entrepreneurs and investors to case studies role-playing and solving actual problems of local tech businesses.
 The best way to learn entrepreneurship is by doing, which is why this course will use ‘true-to-life’ scenarios as the anchor for the course.
-The class will be divided into 4 teams will focus on a company that is either (1) a student idea for new start-up, (2) an existing start-up (ideally local) or (3) a hypothetical start-up proposed/conceived by the students, the professor or both.
+The class will be divided into teams.
+It will focus on a company that is either (1) a student idea for a new start-up, (2) an existing start-up (ideally local), or (3) a hypothetical start-up proposed/conceived by the students, the professor or both.